code-lucidal58/go_lang_basics/part_1_lets_go.md

 cards = append(cards, "df")       //add new element fmt.Println(cards[2]) // cd
 ```
+A slice uses array internally.
+It also stores pointer to head, capacity and length.
+Capacity is always more than equal
+to length.
+Length is the count of number of items in the slice.
+Pointer to head actually points to the content in the slice.
 To create a slice out of a slice, `arr[start_index:end_index]` syntax can be used.
 Start index is included and end index
 is not included.
 If start index if left empty, that means start from the beginning.
 Similarly, if end index is missing,
 it means go till the end.